 Hiring contact tracers comes with a unique challenge of a limited talent pool with the desired foundational understanding.
 There is a finite number of public health workers who are likely already employed.
 In addition, ideally, contact tracers will be part of the community in which they are hired to work.
 Now you have geographic limitations.

-Any recruiter knows that when a job is posted online (like this one from Partners in Health recruiting in Massachusetts), the net is cast wide, and the post attracts hundreds of applicants.
+Any recruiter knows that when a job is posted online, the net is cast wide, and the post attracts hundreds of applicants.
 In the current environment with record-high unemployment levels, any job post will receive even more applications than usual with backgrounds outside of community health.
 Retail associates, restaurant staff, independent contractors, lawyers, and business professionals are all among current job seekers.

 Many people may have transferable skills that may qualify them to be a contact tracer.
 Others may simply have a strong work ethic and be willing to learn.
 The process will be more demanding and time-consuming for the hiring manager to review hundreds of applications and look for those transferable skills and attributes that demonstrate work ethic and empathy desired.

 Onboarding such a large number of candidates who have a more diverse skill set presents onboarding challenges.
 Training content will need to include more topics to help level-set new hires.
 All of these are available in ej4’s off-the-shelf library of training videos.
 We have curated a special curriculum of contact tracing training topics.

 One of the primary responsibilities is to call contacts of newly diagnosed patients.
 We have several generations in the workforce who don’t use their phone to make calls.
 These candidates will need training on phone etiquette, handling angry and upset people, and persuasive communications.